 It is a widely expressed view that dentists are now more fearful than ever.
-We hear it from members, from professional bodies, from those involved in postgraduate education including training programme directors who are in regular contact with foundation dentists.
+We hear it from members, from professional bodies, and from those involved in postgraduate education.

 The fears relate to the consequences of failure, reprimand, and loss of reputation.
 It impacts self-esteem and may lead to loss of confidence in carrying out clinical procedures, especially when there are pre-existing concerns and self-doubt about clinical competence.
 These fears are expressed by dentists and the voices have never been louder.